 Another distinguishing feature of MS&E is that faculty and students work on a multitude of critical societal problems, as you’ll see in our newsletters.
 We contribute to understanding and informing change in topics as wide ranging as racial bias in police stops and searches, estimating bed demand for COVID-related hospitalizations, and the impact of emerging technologies on work and workers.
 We are well positioned and central in new initiatives on campus including Human-Centered AI, Data Science, and others.

 I have three priorities, all of equal importance.

 Another priority is to launch initiatives that have a substantial impact on the diversity of MS&E, including faculty, staff, and students.
-We recognize that systemic racism and sexism in the field of engineering, and academia more generally, affects our ability to have diverse voices at the table.
+We recognize that systematic racism and sexism affects our ability to have diverse voices at the table and we currently fall short of representing the diversity we see in our society.
 Look for future newsletter articles on some of our initiatives.

 Finally, as a faculty, we see significant opportunity to magnify our impact by resourcing and showcasing a few research initiatives that span the Department.
 Over the next year, the faculty will be meeting to articulate an updated vision and identify potential initiatives that have broad faculty support.

 Looking to the future